NicolaCovallero/iri_table_clearing_planning/README.md

 # iri_table_clearing_planning #

 This package is the ROS implementation of [table_clearing_planning](https://bitbucket.org/NicolaCov/table_clearing_planning) algorithm.
-Until know:
+All the process is controlled by the decision_maker node which does the following operations:

 1. it subscribes to a *sensor_msgs::PointCloud2* topic,
 2. segmenting it by calling the segmentation service provided by the the [iri_tos_supervoxels](https://github.com/NicolaCovallero/iri_tos_supervoxels) package
-3. Getting the predicates
+3. Getting the predicates (iri_table_clearing_predicates)
 4. Getting the plan by using the service of [iri_fast_downward_wrapper](https://bitbucket.org/NicolaCov/iri_fast_downward_wrapper) package.
 5. Evaluate the IK and execute the action if there is a solution for the IK.